 Disqus is a third-party commenting platform you can use to replace Squarespace's default commenting system in a Blog Page.

-Squarespace offers a built-in blog comment system.
-However, you may want to use Disqus to support threaded conversations, image comments, or other commenting functionality we don't currently support.
+You can use Disqus to support threaded conversations, image comments, or other commenting functionality our built-in blog comments don't currently support.

-Note: Due to the recent implementation of SSL certificates, you may need to update your Disqus URL to use the secure "https" prefix.
+Note: If SSL is enabled on your site, you may need to update your Disqus URL to use the secure "https" prefix.
 To continue displaying Disqus comments made before this security update, use Disqus' URL Mapper.

 Before you begin